williamsonlab/Davis_Tan_2016/cryo_occ/readme.md

 2. Align maps
     a.
 Open maps
     b.
 Fit in map (align to the same one you amplitude scaled to)
     c.
-If there are negative values, use vop scale shift [amount[
+If there are negative values, use  vop scale [model number] shift [offset value]
-    d.	vop #1 resample onGrid #0
+    d.	vop [model moved] resample onGrid [base model]
     e.
 Volume viewer to save as _scaled_aligned.mrc
 3. Align pdb file
     a.
 Open 4ybb_grouped.py
     b.
 Open scaled_aligned maps
     c.
-Fit in map (align to the most complete structure)
+Fit in map (align PDB files to the most complete structure)
     d.
 Save pdb (check relative to and choose the base map from above) - $name_aligned_[base model]
 4. Make pdb reference files
     a.
 Edit part1a_chimera.py to update the reference map, resolution, etc.